BIAOXYZ/myNotes/programming_notes/new_trends/Kubernetes/k8scode2/An_example_of_using_dynamic_client_of_client-go.md

           }
       }
       ```
-    + > Unlike typed clients, you need to provide GVR to the dynamic client.
+    + > Unlike typed clients, ***you need to provide GVR to the dynamic client***.
 As mentioned before, you can find the corresponding GVR for a GVK by querying API server.
 This can be written in Go as follows:
       ```go
       import (
           "k8s.io/apimachinery/pkg/api/meta"